hirnlego/repetita-versio/README.md

 - ccw > instant decay;
 - cw > no decay.

-**Rate:** The rate of playback of the buffer, from 0.2x to 4x.
-In note mode, controls the transposition (from -2 octaves to +2 octave).
-It can be channel- dependant.
+**Rate:** The playback speed, from 0.02x to 4x.
+In note mode, controls the pitch in semitones (from -2 octaves to +2 octave).
+It can be channel-dependant.

-- ccw > slowest rate (0.2x);
+- ccw > slowest rate (0.02x);
 - noon > normal rate (1x);
 - cw > fastest rate (4x).